niroop8298/recommender/README.md

 # recommender
-Book1.xlsx needs to be in same directory

-Need to have fastai installed and openpyxl
+Need to have fastai installed

-You can change movieId and userId and see predicted rating for that movie and the actual rating given by user will also be shown
+Run the program and use can see the plot.
+Items grouped togther should share some characteristics